Management Response

 Responsible Deadline Status Comments

 Organize a joint webinar of EVAW-HA to socialize with the field offices the UN Women’s resources on the social norm programming, including the Internal Guidance Note by the Humanitarian Section, and the approach paper on social norms.
-Humanitarian Section 2024/09 Not Initiated
+Humanitarian Section 2024/09 Overdue-Not Initiated

 Contribute to the corporate discussion on developing a comprehensive tool for measuring social norms from a humanitarian action perspective Humanitarian Section 2024/12 Not Initiated